PolymeshAssociation/Grants-Program/README.md

 ## :wave: Introduction

-At Polymesh, we want to improve the Polymesh ecosystem.
-We offer a Grants Program to award monetary grants to our community developers for building and extending Polymesh features.
+At the Polymesh Association, we want to improve and extend the Polymesh ecosystem.
+We offer a Grants Program to award grants to our community developers for building and extending Polymesh features.
 In this repo, you'll find how to apply for a grant using our Grants Program.
 For more information about Polymesh, visit our [website](https://polymesh.network).

 ### Guidelines